 Sit to Stand:

-The sit to stand exercise is just like a body weight human squat.
+The sit to stand exercise is just like a bodyweight human squat.
 It aims to build strength in the muscles around the hips.

 The important part of this exercise is the actual sit to stand movement, not the duration of the sit.
 You do however need to make sure the sit is in good form (no sloppy sit), and there is even weight bearing on the left and right rear legs through the exercise.

-If you dog needs help with their square sit you can use a wall or a corner.
+If your dog needs help with their square sit you can use a wall or a corner.
 Because hip extension is limited you should also be able to perform this exercise safely with hip dysplasia or arthritis.

-Initially you want to build to 5-10 repetitions in a row, 1-2x day.
+Initially, you want to build to 5-10 repetitions in a row, 1-2x day.
 You can then progress to 15 repetitions 3-4x day.

 If your dog struggles to sit on the floor you can use a raised step, so they’re essentially doing a half squat.
 From here you can build to full range of motion.
-Alternatively you can use a sling to assist with the movement.
+Alternatively, you can use a sling to assist with the movement.
 Remember however to never sacrifice sit form for range of motion.